armyofkittens/School_District_Analysis/README.md

 </p>

 ## Summary
 While the change in data caused a small impact to the overall district and the individual school performance, it did not cause a rank reduction for THS in the top five schools in the district.
-It also caused a small skew in data for medium-small, and lower spending schools, with no impact to the scores by school type.
-After reworking the analysis, it is clear that removal of ninth grade math and reading scores for THS did not cause a large impact to any of the metrics.
+It caused a small skew in data for lower spending schools, with no impact to the scores by school type or school size.
+After reworking the analysis, it is clear that removal of ninth grade math and reading scores for THS did not cause a large impact.

 ## Code examples
 ### Deliverable 1